 In New York State, employees can recover statutory damages resulting from an unlawful discriminatory/retaliatory termination, or contractual remedies resulting from a breach of contract.
 Statutory remedies such as lost wages, punitive damages, liquidated damages, compensation for emotional distress, attorneys’ fees, and costs can be recovered under certain laws.

-For example, an employee fired due to a violation of the Family and Medical Leave Act (“FMLA”) is entitled to recover lost wages, liquidated damages (twice the amount of lost wages) as well as attorneys’ fees and costs.
+For example, an employee fired due to a violation of the Family and Medical Leave Act (“FMLA”) is entitled to recover and suing for unpaid wages, liquidated damages (twice the amount of lost wages) as well as attorneys’ fees and costs.
 Likewise, the New York City Human Rights Law provides employees with the right to collect lost wages, compensation for emotional distress, attorneys’ fees, and costs, as well as unlimited punitive damages for any form of employment discrimination, including sexual harassment.

 An important thing to remember is that all employees have a duty to mitigate their damages even if the employees were wrongfully fired.
 This means that all employees have the responsibility to make good faith efforts to seek new employment and find another job.
 Employees should always document the steps they have taken during the job search so there is evidence that the employees satisfied their obligation to mitigate their damages.
 This is important because the employee may be entitled to the difference between his or her old salary and the new one.